 Recognizing that human beings are animals needing different criteria than other living beings, the following policies will govern the use of human beings.
 No project will be allowed that is in violation of any of these rules.
 This includes design projects that use people for prototype testing.

-No person may perform any experiment for the student that violates any of these rules except in special cases as described in the section "Special Circumstances/Exceptions" (see pp. 23-24).
+No person may give permission for a project that will be in violation of these rules except in special cases.
+(See Special Circumstances/Exceptions' p 23-24).